 George A. Romero’s Night of the Living Dead (1968) is often hailed as the granddaddy of modern zombie horror, with its flesh-hungry undead and societal critique.
 Romero’s later films, like Dawn of the Dead (1978) and Day of the Dead (1985), furthered the genre.

-The genre’s also seen faster, more aggressive zombies in films like 28 Days Later (2002) and the infection-based REC (2007).
+The genre has also seen faster, more aggressive zombies in films like 28 Days Later (2002) and the infection-based REC (2007).
 For those who enjoy a bit of humor with their horror, Shaun of the Dead (2004) offers a brilliant horror-comedy take on the zombie apocalypse.

 Sci-fi horror is a subgenre that brilliantly merges the fear factor of horror with the imaginative possibilities of science fiction.
 It explores the chilling side of advanced technology, space exploration, alien life, and scientific experiments gone wrong.